radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Figure 3.
 1 : Custom Authentication Provider Example

 3. Ensure the users of the Global Identity View have an attribute that contains their unique token ID.
 In the example shown above, the token ID is set in the carLicense attribute.
-4. Restart the RadiantOne service and Jetty that hosts the Insights Reports and Administration applicatin.
+4. Restart the RadiantOne service and Jetty that hosts the Global Identity Viewer application.
 If a cluster is deployed, restart them on all nodes.

 ![An image showing ](Media/Image3.2.jpg)